-How to Install an Wireless invisible dog fence?
+How to Install a Wireless invisible dog fence?

 Although professional installation is readily available for invisible fences, it is an easy DIY project that can help you save a lot of costs.

 The process is easy and only requires some digging tools.
-However, things can become difficult if you must traverse a concrete barrier like driveways.
+However, things can become difficult if you must traverse a concrete barrier like a driveway.

 It is recommended to follow the guidelines in the manual you buy; most installations follow the same basic process described here.